Circadian Sleep Hub: How the Microbiome Shapes Natural Sleep and Energy

 13. Can microbiome repair reduce nighttime anxiety?

-Yes — SCFAs strengthen gut–brain communication, lower inflammation, stabilize serotonin, and calm the stress response before sleep.
+Yes, SCFAs support gut-brain health by strengthening gut-brain communication, lowering inflammation, stabilizing serotonin, and calming the stress response before sleep.

 14. Does improving the gut barrier improve sleep?